suve/bash_controls/README.txt

 in your WM settings to the Fn-keys.

 The set consists of:
+  - batmon: battery monitor
+    A simple script to check the state of the battery.

   - bricon: brightness control
     A script to change the backlight brightness.

+  - dispswitch: display switcher
+    A script to switch between possible display configurations.

+  - howmanyinternets: internet usage meter
+    A script to keep track of your internet usage so you won't blow your data cap in a single evening.

   - volcon: volume control
-    A script to change the speaker volume.
+    A script to change the speaker/microphone volume.

-  - batmon: battery monitor
-    A simple script to check the state of the battery.